bgsge/WxPackageManager/README.md

  http://localhost:5555/WxPackageManager/api-docs

  ## Set up
  Simply install the package into your webMethods Integration Server.
+This package also requires the package JcPublicTools (https://github.com/johnpcarter/JcPublicTools).

+ # Database setup

  You will need to provide an mysql database and the set the connection parameters.
 You can do this after starting up your server via the adapters -> jdbc adapter -> connections -> 'wx.packages.manager._priv.jdbc:conn'

  Alternatively you can copy the connection properties file application.properties in the packages WxPackageManager resources directory to the root folder or your Integration Server/MSR and edit the connection properties to point to your database before starting up the server.